justinyeh1995/CS6388miniProject/README.md

 - Install pakages `npm install`

-- To run the project, tyep `webgme start`
+- To run the project, type `webgme start`

 - Go to `http://localhost:8888` to see the frontend.